SteppenApp/SteppenCodeChallenges/README.md

 - It’s not necessary to write and submit tests for this code.
 However, if you’re more comfortable with test-driven development then feel free to do so.
 - If the task has UI then please make that look good to the best of your ability.
 You’re not being hired as a designer, but in practice there are often times that developers have to tweak designs to improve them, so generally it’s good if you feel comfortable coming up with something.

+## Way of Working

+- Fork this repo on GitHub.
+- Check the individual directories for each task you're doing for specific instructions.
+- Once finished, point us to your fork and tell us which challenges you're submitting.

 ## Challenges

 * [Verify Input Value - Basic JavaScript](https://github.com/SteppenApp/SteppenCodeChallenges/blob/main/verify-input-value)